deafPreacher/clean-todos/README.md

-# This is test application to practice implmenting clean architecture with react.
+# This is a test application to practice implmenting clean architecture with react.

 ## `npm run build`
 build the project